System and network requirements

 ,clientauth.one.ch.digicert.com

-For users with an on-premises DigiCert ONE deployment: The agent needs to access HTTPS on the external DigiCert host
+1. For users with an on-premises DigiCert ONE deployment, the agent needs to access port 443 (HTTPS) on the local DigiCert ONE instance and ClientAuth host (for example, my-org.one.digicert.com and my-org.clientauth.digicert.com).

 automation-service.digicert.com